-This Plan is a health maintenance organization (HMO) plan.
+This plan is a Consumer Driven Health Plan and a Point of Service product.
 OPM requires that FEHB plans be accredited to validate that plan operations and/or care management meet nationally recognized standards.
-Humana holds the following accreditation: NCQA.
-To learn more about this plan's accreditation, please visit the following websites: www.ncqa.gov.
+Humana holds the following accreditations: NCQA.
+To learn more about this plan's accreditation(s), please visit the following websites: www.ncqa.gov.
+We give you a choice of enrollment in a Consumer Driven Health Plan (CDHP) or a Value Plan.